atavares75/MQP-URL_Classifier/docs/HowTo/FeatureMain_HowTo.md

 * "data_set" - the path to the .csv file for the data set
 * "metric"	- the metric the program will use to evaluate the features

-Possible "metric" values are: chi2 and f_classif.
+Possible "metric" values are: chi2, f-value and correlation.
 Using chi2 will run a chi-squared test on the features provided.
-Using f_classif will run a ANOVA F-Value test on the features provided.
+Using f-value will run a ANOVA F-Value test on the features provided.
+Using correlation will produce a correlation heat map with the features provided.

 # Command